DistributedCollective/SIPS/SIP-35.md

 |||| **Total** | $5.1 Million |
 |

-The SOV raised by Programmatic Sale will be primarily used for the  Origins Bonding Curve.
+The SOV raised by Programmatic Sale will be primarily used for the Origins Bonding Curve reserves.

 ## Budget

-The anticipated budget for one year is around $2 Million, and once TGE occurs, it will require an OIP (Origins Improvement Proposal) through the Origins Bitocracy.
+The anticipated budget for one year is around $2 Million, and once TGE occurs, it will require an OGP (Origins Governance Proposal) through the Origins Bitocracy.

 ## Proposal

 In general, the mission for this SIP is to get the below things:

 - Approve the Origins as a subprotocol.
-- Ask the Sovryn Treasury (Exchequer) for 220K SOV in exchange for 40% of the OG Tokens solely used in the Origins <> SOV Bonding Curve.
+- Ask the Sovryn Treasury (Exchequer) for 220K SOV in exchange for 40% of the OG Tokens, solely to be used as reserves in the OG <> SOV Bonding Curve.

 ## Links